Asymptotic Stability of Empirical Processes and Related Functionals: Asymptotic stability

-It's easy to realize that, when the perturbation procedure encoded by the action of the map $\theta$ does not change appreciably the random measure $\upsilon$ in the stochastic sense provided by (\ref{eq:perturbation_probaility}), then one should expect $\Vert \theta \Vert_{\mathbb{P},\kappa}$ to be small.
+It is easy to realize that, when the perturbation procedure encoded by the action of the map $\theta$ does not change appreciably the random measure $\upsilon$ in the stochastic sense provided by (\ref{eq:perturbation_probaility}), then one should expect $\Vert \theta \Vert_{\mathbb{P},\kappa}$ to be small.
 In particular, this form of continuity is properly assessed in terms of $\kappa$.

-Indeed, in the particular case when $\tau$ admits $\kappa$ as modulus of continuity, Theorem \ref{th:qualitative_robustness_theta} guarantees that small perturbations at the level of the dataset only result in small perturbations in terms of the asymptotic law of the family of estimators associate to the statistic $\tau$.
-In particular, the impact of the generic perturbation is precisely gauged by the relation described in (\ref{eq:qualitative_robustness_theta}). \end{remark}
+{ In the particular case when $\tau$ admits $\kappa$ as modulus of continuity, Theorem \ref{th:qualitative_robustness_theta} guarantees that any changes in the law of $\tau_n$ due to small perturbations at the level of the dataset encoded by the map $\theta$ are asymptotically gauged by the relation described in (\ref{eq:qualitative_robustness_theta}) by means of the terms $\kappa(\Vert\theta\Vert_{\mathbb{P},\kappa})$.}